What Are Immediate Dentures?

 - Improved Speech – Teeth play a very important role in forming spoken words and sounds.
 With conventional dentures, patients must learn to talk without teeth for a considerable period of time while their dentures are being made.
 Then, when their dentures are finally inserted, they must re-learn those speech patterns all over again.
 Immediate dentures, by contrast, allow patients to establish speech patterns early and continue to speak effortlessly for the rest of their lives.

 - Improved Chewing – Similar to speech patterns, chewing and eating with and without new dentures requires patients to go through some pretty significant learning curves.
 Why worry about learning to eat without a full set of teeth when you can begin chewing immediately with immediate dentures?

 The biggest drawback of immediate dentures when compared with traditional dentures is their additional cost.

 According to the independent healthcare finance website site Cost Helper Health a full set of mid-range quality dentures will run you between $1000 and $3,000.
 This price doesn’t include many of the costs associated with tooth extraction and other procedures/products that typically go hand in hand with denture acquisition.

 The added convenience of immediate dentures comes with an added cost.
-Located in Austin, Texas, the denture experts at Zara Dental tell patients to expect their immediate dentures to be 15 percent to 25 percent more expensive than comparable conventional dentures.
+Located in Houston, Texas, the denture experts at Zara Dental tell patients to expect their immediate dentures to be 15 percent to 25 percent more expensive than comparable conventional dentures.